w3f/Grants-Program/applications/dgov-proposal-standard.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?

+On-chain governance and publishing tools for sovereign Substrate chains

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

+We are building this as a pressing requirement for both Edgeware and Kabocha and believe it is a project that can benefit the ecosystem more broadly since it seeks to address a primary challenge facing the long term viability, productivity and scalability of Substrate communities.

 - What need(s) does your project meet?

+Sovereign on-chain governance and publishing

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

+Currently dedicated governance platforms such as [Commonwealth](https://commonwealth.im) which is where Edgeware's communication is based offer basic tools and chain integrations, but are primarily off-chain.

   - If so, how is your project different?

+The proposal history is held within a centralised off-chain system, with data held by a third party focused on a multi-chain architecture whose design may not prioritise the long or even short term sovereignity of a community.

+There is also no API for another team in the community to leverage the data, and make their own interface / tools, which forms an unecessary monopoly on the data.
+Proposals are also an essential part of a community, as it is the core records which unlocks funding from the treasury.
+The verification and preservation of this data is essential to just distribution of a cryptocurrency, and also in some cases justify inflation of the cryptocurrency to fund human endevour.

   - If not, are there similar projects in related ecosystems?

+We can see inspiration in Decred's transparent censorship model for its on-chain governance and proposal system [Politeia](https://docs.decred.org/governance/politeia/overview/) where they include version control and proposals and comments are hashed to the chain.

 ## Team :busts_in_silhouette: